angelmf97/hilbert-curves/README.md

 The ```main()``` function takes the following arguments:
 * order: specifies the order of the desired Hilbert curve.
 It can range between 1 and infinity, although orders higher than 10 are computationally expensive.
 * corner: specifies the corner of the space where the curve should begin.
 It is set to "bottomleft" by default.
 * orientation: specifies the orientation of the curve.
-If set to "clockwise", the second square connected will be in the clockwise direction with respect to the first one.
-It is set to "clockwise" by default.
+Can take two values: "clockwise" and "counterclockwise".
 * xfrac: fraction of the horizontal space of the subsquares where the points should be, ranging from 0 to 1.
 If set to 1/2 the points are centered in the horizontal direction.
 * yfrac: fraction of the vertical space of the subsquares where the points should be, ranging from 0 to 1.
 If set to 1/2 the points are centered in the vertical direction.
 * animation: boolean.
 If set to TRUE, an animation of all the iterations made until reaching the desired order is plotted.